 Bibi Lalouette

 James McNeill Whistler (1834-1903), Bibi Lalouette, 1859, drypoint and etching, printed in dark brown ink on old laid paper with a Bouchet watermark.
-[Signed and dated in the plate; at this stage Whistler was not signing prints in pencil] Reference: Kennedy 51, second state (of 2).
+[Signed and dated in the plate; at this stage Whistler was not signing prints in pencil] References: Glasgow 33, second state (of 2; see discussion below), Kennedy 51, second state (of 2).
 In very good condition, with small margins, 8 7/8 x 6, the sheet 9 1/4 x 6 1/4 inches.

-On the verso in graphite the following words are written: London Office Collection WX.
+Also on the verso in graphite the following words are written: London Office Collection and the initials WX (neither found in Lugt)

 In the first state of this print there were two heads (upside-down) at the bottom of the plate, made when Whistler was formulating the composition.
 These were removed in the second state, but they (one in particular) are still visible in this impression.
-The only other change from the first state was the addition of horizontal lines alongside the child.
+Also in the second state light horizontal lines to the left and right of the child were added.

 Bibi’s father owned a pension where Whistler, Henri Fantin-Latour and Alphonse Legros (who called themselves the Societe des Trois) often ate during their student days.
 In this delightful portrait Whistler features the boy’s curly hair (reminiscent of his own).